As frustration with Bolton mounted, Trump reached out to ex-adviser McMaster

 White House on Bolton firing: His views 'don't line up with the president's'Sept.
 10, 201900:48

-Perhaps most detrimental for Bolton, officials said, was when Trump blamed him for a public narrative that the national security adviser was shaping Iran policy, not the president.
+Perhaps most detrimental for Bolton, officials said, Trump blamed him for a public narrative that the national security adviser was shaping Iran policy, not the president.

 The comparison of Libya and North Korea by Bolton — who has called for regime change in Pyongyang — didn't go over well with North Korean leader Kim Jong Un, whom Trump was arranging to meet for the first time.
 The president tried to clarify, saying, "the Libya model isn't the model that we have at all when we're thinking of North Korea."